ktpeace/ktpeace/README.md

 - KUDOGEN Compliment Generator (original project, frontend): https://ktpeace.github.io/kudogen/

-- See my pinned repos for some other projects, such as a tip calculator and fullstack global wikitext page.
-Nothing else feels as "portfolio ready" as Kudogen.
-My second portfolio site will be World Zero--see below.
+- My second portfolio site will be <a href="https://github.com/ktpeace/w0rld" target="_blank">World Zero</a>, a a revamping/revival of the game <a href="http://sf0.org/" target="_blank">SF0</a> for a friend

+- (See my pinned repos below for less pro completed projects)

 ---